pepa65/streamupload/README.md

 ```
 #!/usr/bin/env bash

-### Docker
-After cloning this repo and `cd streamupload`, a docker image can be built
-from the included `Dockerfile` by: `docker build -t streamupload .`.
-In the case of running on a LAN and not having a DNS A record, start it with:
-`docker run -d -p 8080:80 -v $PWD/uploadpage:/var/www/uploadpage streamupload`.
-In case of a domainname, replace `8080:80` by `443:443`.

 # Make sure internet is reachable
 while ! /usr/bin/ping -q -c 1 1.1.1.1 &>/dev/null
 do sleep 1